Skip to Main Content

 A facilitated case-based discussion about the complexities of managing problematic polypharmacy and deprescribing in patients with respiratory conditions.

-This is a follow on from the polypharmacy webinar series (see Resources section below), which lays the foundations of some of the deprescribing tools available and features a generalist case study.
+This was a follow on from the polypharmacy webinar series, which laid the foundations of some of the deprescribing tools available and features a generalist case study.

 Why it’s important